Arlene Phillips: Hot Gossip

-In Britain, Phillips first became a household name as the director and choreographer of Hot Gossip, a British dance troupe which she formed in 1974, using students she was teaching at the time.
+In Britain, Phillips first became a household name as the director and choreographer of Hot Gossip, a British dance troupe which she formed in 1974.
+The group's performances were considered risqué at the time.
 Hot Gossip spent two years performing in a London night club where Phillips and her manager developed the group's dance act.

 Strictly Come Dancing

-Phillips was a member of the inaugural judging panel between 2004 to 2009 for the BBC television series Strictly Come Dancing, alongside fellow judges Len Goodman, Craig Revel Horwood, and Bruno Tonioli.
+Phillips was a member of the inaugural judging panel between 2004 and 2008 for the BBC television series Strictly Come Dancing, alongside fellow judges Len Goodman, Craig Revel Horwood, and Bruno Tonioli.

 In 2005 and 2006, Phillips was a judge for the spin-off series Strictly Dance Fever, which was also created by the BBC to seek dancers wishing to join the chorus of a West End musical.
 Later in 2007, she created and judged another BBC dance series, DanceX, a show formed to find a new commercial dance act.
 After the initial audition process, the competitors were split into two troupes of dancers, with Phillips mentoring one troupe and the other being mentored by her fellow Strictly Come Dancing judge Bruno Tonioli.
 The two troupes competed live on television each week, with Tonioli's troupe being the eventual winners.